hieunguyenzzz/service-remove-image-background/README.md

 # Background Removal API

-A Flask API that removes backgrounds from furniture images using the rembg library.
+A Flask API that removes backgrounds from images using the Hugging Face RMBG-1.4 model, a state-of-the-art background removal solution.

 ## Running the API